-- NEW: A small wave of about 10 centimeters (4 inches) was recorded at Acajutla, El Salvador
+- A small wave of about 10 centimeters (4 inches) was recorded at Acajutla, El Salvador

 - The earthquake took place nearly 53 kilometers (33 miles) underground